SCCM Interview Questions

 Q12) Define SMS Provider?

-The SMS Provider is a WMI provider that allows both read and write access to the Configuration Manager 2007 site database.
+It is also known as WMI provider that allows both write and read access to the Configuration Manager 2007 site database.
 The Configuration Manager Console uses the SMS Provider.

 The SMS Provider can be installed on the site database server computer, site server computer or another server class third computer during Configuration Manager 2007 Setup.
 After setup has completed, the current installed location of the SMS Provider is displayed on the site properties general tab.